markjnkim/es_mod/01-html/content/step-2-header-footer.md

 So we've done something fairly drastic.
 We've taken the `<nav>` element and moved it to the right side.
 As we've seen so far, most HTML elements position themselves along the left side of the page with one coming below the other.
 Now we've taken one totally out of the normal "flow" of the page.
 The property used here is called `float`:

-- `float`: Think of this as the "text-wrap" property from Microsoft Word, which takes elements that want to take up 100% of its parent's width by default (known as **block elements**) and push everything after it below it&mdash;even if it physically isn't 100% of its parents width&mdash;and allows other elements to come along side of it or wrap around it (known as **inline elements**).
+- `float`: This property takes elements that want to take up 100% of its parent's width by default (known as **block elements**) and push everything after it below it&mdash;even if it physically isn't 100% of its parents width&mdash;and allows other elements to come along side of it or wrap around it (known as **inline elements**).
 This property is used when we have HTML elements that would look better side-by-side and use our horizontal space in a more meaningful way.
 There are other CSS properties that allow us to turn block elements into inline elements, but using `float` in this case made more sense because we needed to turn this element into an `<inline>` element and also move it to the right. `float` let's us do both at once.

 > **Important:** Block vs. Inline HTML
 >